 - Bordeaux Superior

-The grand cru classé red wines, as you can imagine, are the top of the top in France and around the world.
+Bordeaux wines can be some of the most expensive in the world.
+The grand cru classé red wines, as you can imagine, are the top of the top in France and around the world and an aged Bordeaux can go for several tens of thousands of dollars.

 Good Bordeaux wines are usually labeled based on the estate/château, compared to Alsace which names bottles based on grape variety, and Burgundy wines which are named on “terroir” (land).